Skip to content

 2. Are 2025 FIFA Club World Cup games on DAZN free?

-Yes.
-You will need to sign up for a free account, which can be a little tricky: DAZN's landing page will try to guide you to paid subscriptions, but you can use an email address or your Gmail account to sign up and watch every 2025 FIFA Club World Cup game for free.
+You will need to sign up for a free account, which can be a little tricky: DAZN's landing page will try to guide you to paid subscriptions, but you can use an email address or your Gmail account to sign up for a free account and start watching every 2025 FIFA Club World Cup.

 3. Who owns DAZN?

-DAZN's parent company Perform Group is owned by Access Industries, a New York-based holding company owned by Sir Leonard Blavatnik, a former Russian oligarch who is now a British citizen.
+DAZN's parent company Perform Group is owned by Access Industries, a New York-based holding company owned by Sir Leonard Blavatnik, the Odessa-born billionaire who is now a British and US citizen.
 Blavatnik made his fortune in aluminum and plastics, and he is regarded as one of the victors in the bloody "aluminum wars."
 He has a net worth of $25.4 billion per Forbes, which makes him the third-richest person in the UK per the Guardian.

 4. Why is DAZN broadcasting the 2025 FIFA Club World Cup for free?